Prisha247/QuantumCryptography/content/rsamath.md

 ### Math Behind The RSA Algorithm

+RSA (Rivest, Shamir, and Adleman) Algorithm is a method of cryptography used to secure communication.
 RSA involves a public key and private key.
 The public key can be known to everyone- it is used to encrypt messages.
 Messages encrypted using the public key can only be decrypted with the private key.
 The keys for the RSA algorithm are generated the following way:

 Pick two prime numbers $p$ and $q$ and take their product ($N$).
 The numbers $p$ and $q$ are not released to the public.

 Next, find $\phi(N)$  (see Totient Theorem) which is $(p-1) (q-1) = $<span class="p-1">$1$</span>$ \cdot $<span class="q-1">$6$</span>$ = $<span class="totient">$6$</span>.
 Choose encryption number $e$ such that $1 < e < \phi(N)$ AND $e$ is a [coprime](https://en.wikipedia.org/wiki/Coprime_integers) of $N$  (<span class="n">$14$</span>) and $\phi(N)$ $($<span class="totient">$6$</span>$)$